We're committed to supporting market integrity.

 Our current systems are the:

-- Australian National Registry of Emissions Units (ANREU)
+- Australian National Registry of Emissions Units (ANREU), currently transitioning into the new Unit and Certificate Registry

 - Renewable Energy Certificate Registry (REC Registry).